 Love loose leaf tea but want it delivered in sustainable packaging?
 Arbor Teas is way ahead of you.

-This tea brand is not only organic and fair trade, but there’s also no tea bag to worry about.
-Their loose-leaf tea is enclosed in backyard compostable packaging that’s made from a cellulose material.
+This eco tea brand is not only organic and fair trade but there’s also no tea bag to worry about.

 When you’re done drinking your tea, you can easily compost the tea leaves and packaging with no waste.